dymaczew/fs20icam/LabGuides/Exercise0/README.md

 [Go back to the Table of Content](../../README.md)

-For the FastStart 2020 labs related to the IBM Cloud Pak for Multicloud Management - IBM Cloud App Management component you will be using the central Hub server installed in IBM Cloud and the managed cluster that will run in Skytap.
+For the FastStart 2020 labs related to the IBM Cloud Pak for Multicloud Management - IBM Cloud App Management component you will be using the central Hub server installed in IBM Cloud.
+This environment is setup to be multi-tenant where each student has their own isolated tenant.
+Each student will have their own ICP cluster in Skytap that you will manage from the centralized Hub server.

 To access the Hub cluster open a browser on your workstation and point it to: